pawissanutt/hpcclab-mq-assignment/README.md

     <div class="note">

-    The dev mode that is provided quarkus will reload your application every time you change your code.
+    The dev mode that is provided by quarkus will reload your application every time you change your code.
 However, it might make RabbitMQ not response to the new message.
 You can fix this by restarting your Quarkus process.

     </div>